AB 678 (LEE) LGBTQ+ Safe and Inclusive Housing – Support

 Sacramento, CA 95814

-LIVE is a program of changemakers, that celebrates LGBTQ+ diversity and creates a more inclusive world where LGBTQ+ community members can live authentically.
-LIVE creates positive change by uplifting and empowering individuals to bolster their voices in policy, stigma reduction and unifying community.
-The transgender community has a right to exist as they are, yet legal documents using their deadname and non-affirming gender markers, exposes them to potential discrimination.
+LIVE is a program of changemakers that celebrates LGBTQ+ diversity and creates a more inclusive world where LGBTQ+ community members can live authentically.
+LIVE creates positive change by uplifting and empowering individuals to raise their voices in policymaking, stigma reduction and unifying community.
+LIVE is committed to advocating for the health, wellness, and rights of the LGBTQ+ community, ensuring that all individuals can thrive without facing discrimination or barriers to their livelihood.

-This bill establishes a streamlined process for updating name and gender markers on identification documents, making it more efficient for transgender individuals to obtain necessary documentation and access essential services and resources more quickly.
-It is for these reasons that LIVE supports Assembly Bill 1084 (Zbur) and asks for your “Aye” vote.
-If you have any questions, or if LIVE can provide assistance on this bill or any other LGBTQ+ legislation, please do not hesitate to contact me at agaribaymena@mhac.org.
+This bill will include LGBTQ+ serving organizations, individuals, and advocates in the creation of best practices and culturally competent services.
+It is for these reasons that LIVE supports AB 678 (Lee) and asks for your “Aye” vote.
+If you have any questions, or if LIVE can provide assistance on this bill or any other legislation, please do not hesitate to contact me at agaribaymena@mhac.org or our Public Policy Coordinator, Danny Thirakul, at dthirakul@mhac.org.

 In Community,